 The world's largest superconducting magnet

 Shortly following this monumental achievement, tunneling machines would begin boring the 27km tunnel for the Large Electron – Positron (LEP) collider.
 Set to expand on the SPS’s findings, over 2 runs spanning 1989 to 2000.
-The LEP would provide precise measurements for W and Z bosons and constrain deviations from the Standard Model of particle physics. for various aspects of the standard model
+The LEP would provide precise measurements for W and Z bosons and constrain deviations from the Standard Model of particle physics. for various

 A highlight of the UK contribution to LEP was the construction of the DELPHI superconducting coils.
 DELPHI would need to generate an immense magnetic field allowing for precise measurements of Z decay to take place.
 RAL, with its long-standing expertise in the field of superconductivity, was responsible for its design and manufacture [11].
-Elwyn Baynham, the division head of the Applied sciences division at RAL, recalled the difficulty in its transport to CERN
+Elwyn Baynham, the division head of the Applied sciences division at RAL, recalled the difficulty in its transport to CERN.

 The DELPHI solenoid leaving RAL.
 From here, DELPHI was transported at a ‘snail's pace’ to Southampton.